Things to Do in Hawaii During Christmas by Island in 2025

 In our opinion, the Island of Hawai’i (Big Island) is the second-best place to whale watch.
 There are a lot of wonderful tour companies that leave from the resorts along the Kohala Coast or down in Kailua-Kona.
 Explore all our favorite Big Island whale-watching tours.

-You can see whales while hiking the Makapu’u Point Lighthouse trail, see our O’ahu hiking article for details on the hike.
+You can see whales while hiking the Makapu’u Point Lighthouse trail; see our O’ahu hiking article for details on the hike.
 We recommend going out with Ko Olina Ocean Adventures for a snorkeling trip as they frequently see whales on their 3-hour snorkeling tours.

-If you are looking for more things to do on your Hawaii vacation during the holidays or maybe you are done surfing the web planning a perfect Hawaii vacation, then check out our itineraries.
+If you are looking for more things to do on your Hawaii vacation during the holidays, or maybe you are done surfing the web, planning a perfect Hawaii vacation, then check out our itineraries.
 We have them for each Hawaiian island and they are so much better than a guidebook!
 Our itineraries include excursion days that are perfectly planned out days on what to do, where to eat, and tips on saving money, then check them. out here – Hawaiian island itineraries.